souryacs/IDXL/README.md

 Input
 -----------

-A collection of gene trees with overlapping taxa set (sampled genes), having topological incongruence due to Incomplete Lineage Sorting (ILS).
-Gene trees may or may not be weighted; current species tree estimation does not consider the branch lengths of the tree.
+A collection of gene trees (formed by sampling individual genes from a group of taxa) with overlapping taxa set, having topological incongruence due to Incomplete Lineage Sorting (ILS).
+Gene trees may or may not be weighted; our species tree estimation method does not consider the branch lengths of the tree.

 Input gene trees can be either in NEWICK format or in NEXUS format.